sap-tutorials/Tutorials/tutorials/spa-dox-create-decision/spa-dox-create-decision.md

 4. **Save** your work.

 You have now defined who should approve the invoice, based on the company name.
-Next you will use the outcome of the business rule, the email address, as input for the approval.
+Next, you will use the outcome of the business rule, the email address, as input for the approval.